domluna/howdoi/README.md

 # How Do I?

-Simple CLI tool that targets Anthropic Claude 3 LLM APIs to figure how to do stuff quickly!
+Simple CLI tool that targets LLM APIs to figure how to do stuff quickly!

-Haiku is the model used by default.
-You can change the model to "sonnet" or "opus" with the -m flag: `... -m "opus"`.
+Gemini Flash is the model used by default.
+You can change the model with the -m flag: `... -m "opus"`.

+Supports Anthropic, Gemini, and GPT models.

 ![Img](./img.png)